zesch/pydkpro/README.rst

 PyDKPro
 ------------

-**REC:** If it is a wrapper for "DKPro Core", then IMHO it should be "PyDKProCore" because DKPro is larger than DKPro Core.
+.. **REC:** If it is a wrapper for "DKPro Core", then IMHO it should be "PyDKProCore" because DKPro is larger than DKPro Core.
 But in fact, I would suggest to think of a name that can work nicely without "DKPro", e.g. "Pypeline" or "Pyper" or something completely random - "Maryo" because Mario is a famous plumber and you do plumbing of pipelines in pYthon here, ... etc. - and then as an "afterthought" add the "DKPro" brand -> "DKPro Pyper", "DKPro Maryo", etc. We get a lot of confusion about whawt "DKPro" is and that it is a different thing than "DKPro Core".
 Having more emancipated names for the DKPro products could alleviate this problem.

+.. **PA** "PyDKProCore" is too long for API name.
+We should think something short and consumable.
+What about "DKPyro" can be stand for DK PYthon pROcessing :-p

 PyDKPro provides a Python wrapper for the `DKPro Core <https://dkpro.github.io/dkpro-core/>`_ NLP framework.
 DKPro Core itself is based on the `UIMA <https://uima.apache.org>`_ framework and programmed in Java.
 Interoperability is achieved via web services deployed as `docker container <https://www.docker.com/>`_.
+After containerization, services remain active unless manually disabled or idle for limited period of interval.

-**REC:** Can you say something on the life-cycle of the containers?
+.. **REC:** Can you say something on the life-cycle of the containers?
 When are they started, how long do they run?

 Analysis results in DKPro Core are represented as CAS objects.
 Conversion between Java and Python data structures is based on `dkpro-cassis <https://github.com/dkpro/dkpro-cassis>`_